ProspectOne/flexbalancer-js-docs/Migration-Example.md

     ...
     availabilityThreshold: 80 // Board value for providers 'Uptime' to compare with
 ```
-We have got out `configuration` now!
+We have got our `configuration` now!
 ```typescript
 const configuration = {
     /** List of providers configuration */